nathankellenicki/node-poweredup/README.md

 npm install node-lpf2 --save
 ```

 node-lpf2 uses the Noble BLE library by Sandeep Mistry.
 On macOS everything should function out of the box.
-On Linux and Windows there are [certain dependencies which may need installed first](https://github.com/sandeepmistry/noble#prerequisites).
+On Linux and Windows there are [certain dependencies which may need installed first](https://github.com/noble/noble#prerequisites).

-Note: node-lpf2 has been tested on macOS 10.11 and Debian/Raspbian on the Raspberry Pi 3 Model B.
+Note: node-lpf2 has been tested on macOS 10.13 and Debian/Raspbian on the Raspberry Pi 3 Model B.

 ### Compatibility

-While most Powered Up and Boost components are compatible, there is limited backwards compatibility with WeDo 2.0.
-WeDo 2.0 components are fully forwards compatible.
+While most Powered Up and Boost components are compatible, there is limited backwards compatibility with between newer components and the WeDo 2.0 Smart Hub.
+However WeDo 2.0 components are fully forwards compatible with newer Hubs.

 |                                 |  Type  | WeDo 2.0 Smart Hub | Boost Move Hub | Powered Up Hub |
 | ------------------------------- | ------ | ------------------ | -------------- | -------------- |